StevenXL/learn-rails/NOTES.md

 # Set up SimpleForm with Zurb Foundation

 Although Rails provides [Form Helpers](http://guides.rubyonrails.org/form_helpers.html), most Rails developers use SimpleForm.
 SimpleForm comes packaged as a gem, and I can install it using `rails generate simple_form:install --foundation`.
 The last flag in that command will direct SimpleForm to install using settings for Zurb Foundation.

+# Adding Pages

+So far, we have seen 2 types of pages in Rails:

+1. Static pages served from the `public` folder
+2. Dynamic pages compiled using our views, partials, and assets

+However, there is a third type of web page: a static view that uses the application layout.
+Remember that the first type of page *does not* use the asset pipeline.
+It will not have access to the CSS and JavaScript files that pages rendered dynamically have.
+We can add these files to a static page itself, but then we are duplicating code and dynamically generated content (such as dynamic paths) cannot be used.

+Because of the limitations of putting this third type of web page in the `public` folder, Rails developers normally create a dynamic page that has no model and a nearly empty controller to serve this third type of web page.
+This is the solution for *static views that use the application layout*.
+The **high_voltage** gem provides this functionality, since it is used so often by Rails developers.

+## Using the high_voltage Gem

+The high_voltage gem provides default routing, such that any URL with the form http://localhost:3000/pages/about will obtain a view from the `app/views/pages` directory.

+First, we have to create a new folder: `app/views/pages`.
+Then create the view: `about.html.erb`.
+Remember that any folder / files we add to this directory will be created dynamically as far as Rails is concerned.
+It will therefore have access to the asset pipeline.
+That is the whole point of why we are creating a static page this way instead of using the `public/` folder.

+If we want to use a Rails route helper to create a link to a view within our `app/views/pages` directory, we would use code like this: `link_to "About", page_path("about")`.